 MSI translation on VMwares ESXi/vSphere hypervisor can be disabled via vCenter or manually by changing a VM's .vmx file to set the flag pciPassthru0.msiEnabled to false.
 VMware have acknowledged this known issue and provide advice on this process here: https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2092964

-VMware currently detail this advice (users should refer to the VMware article at the time of reading).
-Under some circumstances, the VM's .vmx file will get rewritten and the msiEnabled setting lost, if the VM's settings are reconfigured from vCenter.
+Under some circumstances, the VM's .vmx file will get rewritten and the msiEnabled setting lost if the VM's settings are reconfigured from vCenter.
 There are two ways to modify the msiEnabled setting safely to avoid issues with VMs associated with vCenter:

-1. Add/Modify the entry via vCenter, via the VM's advanced configuration options.
+Method 1: Add/Modify the entry via vCenter, through the VM's advanced configuration options.

-Note: Make a copy of a file before editing it, and the virtual machine should not be running while trying to edit one of its components.
+Note: Make a copy of the file before editing it.
+Also, make sure the virtual machine is not running while trying to edit one of its components.

 1. Open an SSH session to the ESXi host running the virtual machine.
 For more information, see Using ESXi Shell in ESXi 5.x (2004746).